seekr/site/notes/mario siqueira.md

-I'm mario siqueira and I live with my wife and daughter in [[buenos aires|the city of fury]].
+I'm mario siqueira and I live with my wife and daughters in [[buenos aires|the city of fury]].

 You could call me a [[chronic foreigner]] as I have lived in Macau, Lisbon, Lund and London.
 I'm fluent in Portuguese, English, Spanish and can have a chat in Cantonese.